DataDog/documentation/content/en/watchdog.md

 ##### Monitors

 Monitors associated with your stories are displayed at the bottom.
-Monitors displayed would have included in their scope the metric of the current story and its associated tags:
+Each monitor displayed has the metric of the current story and its associated tags included in its scope.

 {{< img src="watchdog/watchdog_monitors.png" alt="Watchdog monitors" responsive="true" style="width:75%;">}}

-Additionally Watchdog suggests one or more monitors that are configured to trigger if the story would happen again.
+Additionally, Watchdog suggests one or more monitors that are configured to trigger if the story happens again.
 Click the **Enable Monitor** button to enable them for your organization.
-See [Watchdog monitor documentation][11] to learn how to create a Watchdog monitor.
+See the [Watchdog monitor documentation][11] to learn how to create a Watchdog monitor.

 ## Filter Stories